Taking a trip with Peter Fonda, Dennis Hopper and Jack Nicholson…

 Both these visits, show those believing in God, but this is shown in different ways.
 These are the traditional way and then an unconventional way.
 Both groups are dependent on the soil for their food, thus showing everyone’s different but really the same.
 On leaving the commune, the hitchhiker presents Wyatt with some LSD, telling him to take this when the time is right and with the right people.

 On arrival at one town, we find Wyatt and Billy in jail for driving a motorcycle without a permit during the town’s parade.
 In the cell, they meet an alcoholic lawyer George Hansen (Nicholson), who is sleeping off a hangover.
 He joins them on their trip and the three head to Mardi Gras.
 After the pair introduce this man to how to use marijuana rather than alcohol, this leads to intense drug-fueled discussions around the campfire.

 Hansen passionately talks about his controversial thoughts on UFOs and the government.
 In this scene, the trio stops at a town cafe and gets attention from young women and hateful comments from the older sheriff and his buddy.
 The trio sleeps rough.
 They have another campfire and Hansen warns his travelling companions that others both fear and hate their alternative way of life.
 That night, the trio are attacked by some unseen redneck perpetrators with Hansen murdered…

 Fonda and Hopper draw you into this film with a look at the then emerging hippie subculture.
-This through a terrific soundtrack and amazing cinematography.
+This is through a terrific soundtrack and amazing cinematography.
 The storyline aims to give the youth of their day a film they could identify with, over the more conventional films of that time.

 The fantastic soundtrack includes Bob Dylan, The Band, Steppenwolf, The Byrds and Jimi Hendrix.
 Again the soundtrack echoes the mood and the flavour of this film with Born to be Wild played in the opening credits as our anti-heroes ride into view.